jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

 1. Use the **Edit -> Insert File as Text...** command to open the file named **Create NORTHWIND tables.sql** located in the "Resources" folder of this lab.
 Then right-click anywhere in the script and select **Execute**.
 This script creates tables and other objects in the Northwind database and typically takes 2 to 5 minutes to run.

-1. At this point, it might be helpful to familiarize yourself with some of the tables created by the script that just executed.
+1. At this point, it might be helpful to familiarize yourself with some of the tables that the script created.
 Expand the "Northwind" node in SSOE, and then expand the "Tables" node to reveal the tables in the database.
 Right-click the Customers table and select **View Data** from the context menu.

     ![Opening the Customers table](Images/vs-select-view-data.png)